browserengineering/book/book/embeds.md

 ```

 Now we need to create `ImageLayout`s in `BlockLayout`.
 Input elements
-are created in an `input` method, so we could could duplicate it
+are created in an `input` method, so we could duplicate it
 calling it `image`...but `input` is itself a duplicate of `text`, so
 this would be a lot of almost-identical methods.
 The only part of
 these methods that differs is the part that computes the width of the